 Mt.
 Tabor Neighborhood Association

-MTNA will host the next community meeting Wednesday, September 15 on Zoom.
+MTNA will host a community meeting on Zoom Wednesday, September 21, 7 pm.
 Find links for this and all of our meetings, under the “Meetings and Events” tab of our website, mttaborpdx.org.
-MTNA creates a monthly newsletter about important civic issues, which you can find on our website next to each month’s meeting minutes.

 North Tabor Neighborhood Association